vega/altair/README.md

 [![build status](http://img.shields.io/travis/ellisonbg/altair/master.svg?style=flat)](https://travis-ci.org/ellisonbg/altair)

-*Altair is developed by [Brian Granger](https://github.com/ellisonbg) and [Jake Vanderplas](https://github.com/jakevdp) in close collaboration with the [Interactive Data Lab](http://idl.cs.washington.edu/) at the University of Washington.*
+*Altair is developed by [Brian Granger](https://github.com/ellisonbg) and [Jake Vanderplas](https://github.com/jakevdp) in close collaboration with the [UW Interactive Data Lab](http://idl.cs.washington.edu/).*

-Altair is a high-level declarative visualization library for Python.
+Altair is a declarative statistical visualization library for Python.

 With Altair, you can spend more time understanding your data and its meaning.
-Altair brings you a simpler, friendly, and consistent API to use the native Vega-Lite renderer.
-Altair's elegant simplicity lets you perform exploratory data visualizations using a declarative API initially and later leverage the renderer's full capabilities for more advanced plot customization.
+Altair's API is simple, friendly and consistent and built on top of the powerful [Vega-Lite](https://github.com/vega/vega-lite) JSON specification.
+This elegant simplicity produces beautiful and effective visualizations with a minimal amount of code.

-Here's an example using Altair to quickly visualize and display a dataset with the native Vega-Lite renderer:
+Here is an example using Altair to quickly visualize and display a dataset with the native Vega-Lite renderer in the Jupyter Notebook:

 ```python
 from altair import Chart, load_dataset